-If you are changing an image to either 12 bit monochrome or 36 bit RGB, you must save the image in TIFF format before you can close it.
+If you are changing an image to either 12 bit monochrome or 36 bit RGB, you must save the image in TIFF or JPEG2000 format before you can close it.
 Refer to step four for further instructions.

 - 3. Click on OK to save the image with the new pixel bit depth. - 4.
 If you changed the original pixel bit depth to either 12 bit or 36 bit, follow these steps before trying to save the image to disk: - a) From the File menu, select the Save As option.
 The Save As window appears.
 The Save as type dialog box displays TIFF Uncomp (12-bit/channel) (TIFF). - b) The Save as type drop-down box has two options: - TIFF Uncomp (12-bit/channel) (TIFF) Select the 12 bit per channel option if you want to save the image as 36 bpp. - TIFF Uncomp (16-bit/channel) (TIFF) Select the 16 bit per channel option if you want to save the image as 48 bpp.
-This allows you to edit images with Adobe Photoshop, which cannot read 36 bpp images. - 7.
+This allows you to edit images with Adobe Photoshop, which cannot read 36 bpp images - JPEG2000 Select for the improved JPEG2000 compression algorithm that saves file space. - 8.
 Enter the desired file name and location, and click on the Save button.